moka-guys/automate_demultiplex/config/README.md

 ## Testing

-This nodule has no tests.
+This module has no tests.